Comet-Robotics/chessBot/.github/ISSUE_TEMPLATE/TASK_REQUEST.md

 #### Time Estimate:
 <!--
-Put how long do you think it would take to sit down and complete this
+Put how long do you think it would take to sit down and complete this.
 Example: #### Time Estimate: 5 hours
 -->